Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 - What is classification?

   Classification is the task of predicting a categorical label (class) based on input features.
-  A typical example is predicting whether an email is *spam* or *not spam*.

   One of the most basic classification models is **logistic regression**, which calculates the probability of belonging to a particular class.

 - When does logistic regression work best?

+  - The classes are well-separated in the feature space
-  Logistic regression works best when the classes are **linearly separable** in the feature space.
+  - The classification boundary has a nice geometry; in other words, **linearly separable** in the feature space.
 That is, a straight line (or hyperplane) can separate the categories effectively.

 ## Key Concepts